0226Yan/online-travel-booking-system/README.md

 ---

-## Development Notes
+## Project Highlights

-- Developed and refined major pages for both the user portal and admin dashboard.
+- Built user and admin modules for hotel, scenic spot, travel route, flight, and order management.
-- Integrated frontend components with backend REST APIs.
+- Integrated the Vue frontend with Spring Boot REST APIs and MyBatis-based MySQL persistence.
-- Configured the MySQL database and imported sample data.
-- Tested the complete local workflow, including frontend, backend, database, and image resources.
+- Added a frontend-only GitHub Pages demo using mock APIs and static image assets while preserving the full-stack local mode.